Chazabeh

 Recently, Chazabeh has become a better-known border crossing due to its high activity, especially in the months Muharram and Safar when hundreds of thousands of Iranian and non-Iranian pilgrims choose this border crossing for their travel to Iraq and vice versa.
-For example, in just the first three weeks of the Arabic/Islamic month of Safar (about Nov 2016), more than 700.000 people used this border crossing for their travels.
+For example, in just the first three weeks of the Arabic/Islamic month of Safar (about Nov 2016), more than 700,000 people used this border crossing for their travels.

 Chazabeh had a significant role in the Iran–Iraq War.
-For instance, in the operation of Tange-Chazabeh, Saddam personally attended the area in order to recapture the city of Bostan, Iran, and the bloodiest scene of the war between Iran and Iraq happened in that area.
+For instance, in the operation of Tange-Chazabeh, Saddam personally attended the area in order to recapture the city of Bostan, Iran, and one of the bloodiest battles of the war happened in that area.